 Here’s the body with the colour and clear coats sprayed.
 Sorry there are no pictures of the process.

 You can see from the reflections that the surface is a little uneven and needs to be flat sanded.

 Well the guy whose guitar this is wanted it assembled quickly for a video shoot so I didn’t get time to distress it.

 He’s going to bring it back soon and we’ll give it the treatment!

 Powell Morgan never did bring it back to be distressed.
 He still owes me £300 for the build and also took my Fender gig bag.
-That was over a year ago now.
+That was over three years ago now.
 If you are reading Powell, can I have what’s owed please?